 Meanwhile, and this is something that bears upon political expedience as much as doing what’s right, Trump’s exoneration routine is providing a rationale for continuing to do absolutely nothing about ongoing Russian interference in America’s democracy.
 Nothing to see here!
 Told you so!
 No Collusion!
 As Donald lulls the masses, by all accounts legions of FSB and GRU spooks are spooling up for another full-on assault, and GRU bots have already been detected spreading political muck all over social media about Joe Biden, the potential foe that Trump seems to find most threatening at the moment.
 The patently false smear du jour has something to do with Biden’s son and a business venture in the Ukraine, and it is, of course, as pure a pile of hooey as the nonsense about Hillary and Uranium One (or Hillary and Benghazi, Hillary and the Clinton Foundation, Hillary and the pizza parlour pedophile ring, etc.).
 The hell of it is, this shit seems to work.
 Think about it.
 Unless something changes, the Russians may get Donald elected again.
 God help us.

 And that’s the whole idea.
 When Donald was doing everything he could to shove sticks into Mueller’s spokes, he was worried about being found liable for crimes, yes, and desperate, too, that the key role Putin played in getting him elected not be seen as undermining the legitimacy of his Presidency, which surely it does.
 Yet there’s something else.
 Donald very much appreciated the help (hence his many attempts, some successful, to reward it).
 He would very much like some more, please and thank-you.
 If fallout from Mueller’s investigation gets folks all upset, though, pressure might mount to do something about Putin’s plans for 2020, and there are so many things that a properly motivated American military and security apparatus could do do make Russia hurt for attacking its democracy.
 They could mess with Putin and his miserable third world slagheap something wicked.
 You want a cyberwar?
 The Pentagon has a whole department for that.
 Bank balances maintained in various Cypriot laundromats could vanish.
 Nasty secrets could wind up all over Facebook – you think “Fancybear” and Wikileaks Turd Julian Assange have a monopoly on hacking and leaking?
 Truly crippling sanctions could be imposed.
 Poor, beleaguered Ukraine could start getting oodles of military assistance and raw cash.
 Putin’s assets all over the world – and there are tens, perhaps hundreds of billions squirrelled carefully away here and there – could be identified, publicized, frozen, and even seized or eradicated.
-Make no mistake: it is well within America’s means to make Vlad the Impaler howl at a pitch both loud and shrill enough induce hairline cracking in every goddam onion dome in Red Square.
+Make no mistake: it is well within America’s means to make Vlad the Impaler howl at a pitch both loud and shrill enough to produce hairline cracks throughout every goddam onion dome in Red Square.